Chi-Iroh/Excel-Add-In-Template/doc/README.md

 To update the global array, one needs to call `CellInstance.updateAllValues()` if manipulating a `Cell` instance, or `ExcelRangeInstance.updateAllValues()` when directly using `Excel.Range` (`Cell` performs updating by calling `Excel.Range`'s mock method).
 Note: Forgetting to call `.updateAllValues()` before an assertion is very likely to make the test fail.

-## Requesting an API and dealing with CORS
+## Requesting an API and Dealing with CORS

 Using a web API implies making requests to a (maybe external) server.
 For security reasons, most web browsers prevents a script (JavaScript or TypeScript backend) from requesting an external URL (an URL which is not in the same machine as the script).